lernlink/moodle-enrol_semco/README.md

 * The enrol_semco plugin is activated automatically.\
   You can verify this on /admin/settings.php?section=manageenrols.

 Each step is monitored with a clear success message in the installation wizard (in the web GUI as well as in the CLI).
 Watch out for any error messages during the installation of the plugin.
 If you see any error messages, please try to uninstall the plugin and re-install it again.
-If the erorr messages continue to be posted, please step through the list above and check if you can spot any asset which could block the automatic installation.
+If the error messages continue to be posted, please step through the list above and check if you can spot any asset which could block the automatic installation.

-After installing the plugin and after the automatic configurtion, it is ready to use with SEMCO.
+After installing the plugin and after the automatic configuration, it is ready to be used with SEMCO.

 To configure the plugin and its behaviour, please visit:
 Site administration -> Plugins -> Enrolments -> SEMCO